phamduytung2002/Applied-Algorithms/midterm2/readme.md

 -t: number of test case, default = 5

-becareful with '\n' at file ending
+!
+Becareful with '\n' at file ending !